mattirizarry/CS425/Project2/README.md

 # CS 425 Project 2

-This project will look at solving the producers - consumer problem with `pthread`.
+This project will look at solving the producers - consumer problem with `pthread` library.

 ## 1. Description of the problem